Skip to Main Content

 Base profile

-Bankrate utilizes Quadrant Information Services to analyze the latest rates from February 2024 for ZIP codes and carriers in all 50 states and Washington, D.C.
-Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit.
-Our base profile includes the following coverage limits:
+Bankrate utilizes Quadrant Information Services to analyze April 2024 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Quoted rates are based on married 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:

 • Coverage F, Medical Payments: $1,000